EVO Japan 2024 Day 1: exA-Arcadia Announces New Arcade Fighters

 Breakers Revenge Chicago

-Visco Games’ rare Street Fighter II-like fighter on the Neo Geo MVS is coming back.
-“Why Chicago?” you might ask – well, that was one of the original prototype names to Breakers.
+Visco Games’ rare Street Fighter II-like fighter on the Neo Geo MVS Breakers Revenge is coming back.
+“Why Chicago?” you might ask – well, that was one of the original prototype names to it.
 It’s a nice little nod to fans who know that kind of esoteric info.
 Here’s a pic of the game at the event.

 Here’s a promo video; note that I did shoot some video of an earlier version of this at Amusement Expo, but I overlooked on putting a disclaimer on the video to mention that its early WIP.
 I can’t edit the video until tomorrow as the master file is on a hard drive at my arcade, so I’ll upload then.